 - Use good quality hair extensions and do not go for cheap ones.

 Your hair should be your top priority.
 Hair extensions or no hair extensions, take good care of your natural hair.
-And find hair extensions salons Bethesda that don’t use hair damaging techniques.
+And find hair extensions salons Potomac that don’t use hair damaging techniques.